-2.3.1 Non-Sanctioned or Club Sports are offered at the school level and not by the DCIAA.
+Non-Sanctioned or Club Sports are offered at the school level and not by the DCIAA.
 Club sports are to promote and develop the interests and/or skills of their members in a particular sport.
 Club sports differ from Interscholastic Athletics, and do not offer benefits in medical or insurance coverage and are not eligible for league championships.
+The participation packet for club sports differs from the DCIAA participation packet.

-Article 3: Conduct and Responsibilities of Principals, Athletic Directors, and Coaches
+Article 3: Conduct and Responsibilities of Principals, Athletic Directors, Coaches and Other Athletics Officials